Start learning with our library of video tutorials taught by experts. Get started

 Right.
 Max width equals max width plus one.
 That doesn't work either.
 Let's just switch back and try it.
 Nope.
 Sorry.
 Can't do it.
 Let's take both of those out.
 Let me show you that you can't even redefine it.
 Alright, so let's just drop down here, we defined it here.
 Let's just change this, and let's say, can't even redefine it.
 So let's say instead of 980, let's make it now 981.

 Let's try and echo that back and see what we get.
 Says oops, sorry.
 Constant max width was already defined, and then what value did it give me back?
 980. It didn't change anything.
 It basically just objected to this completely, said sorry can't do it, and so max width stayed unchanged.
 It stayed constant.
 Now constant stays defined for the duration of the PHP script.
-So of course once the And all the values are unset, then it can be redefined on the next run of the script.
+So of course once the script ends and all the values are unset, then it can be redefined on the next run of the script.
 So think back to that diagram that we had of the request response cycle.

 Right?
 When it first comes in and grabs our script and executes it, it defines the constant, the constant stays defined until it returns HTML To the user, but at that point the constant goes away.
 Everything in our PHP goes away at that point, until the next request response cycle.
 So I don't want you to think this value is forever set in stone.
 However, during on execution of your PHP script, that value is going to be defined and it is going to be fixed.
 Typically, you're only going to use them for things that don't change, things that you really want to be hard and fast.
 Maybe you're going to define the root path of the place where you're going to store images, right?
 So you want to have that as a fixed location on this hard drive.
 This is where you can find your image storage.